 The Beatles The Rolling Stones Jimi Hendrix Experience ABBA Gerry & the Pacemakers.)
 Legend has it that in January 1984 while playing "Relax" on his BBC Radio One radio show, DJ Mike Read, looked at the cover art and then saw the printed lyrics and then yanked the record off the turntable live on air deeming it "obscene".
 This was a week after the band had performed the song on BBC's Top Of The Pops television show and three months after the song's initial release.
 Then BBC banned the record and it promptly shot to the top of the charts where it stayed for five weeks, ironically unable to be played on their hits countdown show, the aforementioned Top Of The Pops.
 The song was later used to great effect in Brian De Palma's Body Double featuring the group in an "adult video".
 (You'll have to seek that one out on your own.)
 Here's the original performance before the ban, followed by a later one post-ban and finally, the band's original stripped-down demo version before producer Trevor Horn added the THROB - warning the last one may be NSFW!

 Like many of his generation, HERC's first paycheck job was in the fast food industry.
-With his very first paycheck he bought The Rolling Stones album Undercover because it contained his favorite song at the time.
-Later, he bought the vinyl 12" single of the song as well another single from the album, "Too Much Blood" .
-The album is not a favorite of many Stones fans but HERC digs it's mixture of new wave, dance club, reggae and the Stones classic swagger rock.
+With one of his paychecks, he got his Sharp VZ-2000 off layaway and bought The Rolling Stones album Undercover to christen it with because the album contained his favorite song at the time.
+Later, he bought the vinyl 12" single of the song as well another single from the album, "Too Much Blood".
+The album is not a favorite of many Stones fans but HERC digs its mixture of new wave, dance club, reggae and the Stones classic swagger rock.

 |look closely to see Brain May's sig - presleycollectibles.com|